+1. Cheating: Using notes or other material on an exam or class work without permission from the class instructor; receiving information from another student or artificial intelligence during an exam; obtaining a copy of an exam or questions from an exam prior to taking the exam; submitting someone else's work as one's own; or having someone take one's exam and submitting it as his/her own.

-- 1. Cheating: Cheating is intentionally using or attempting to use unauthorized materials, information, notes, study aids or other devices in any academic exercise.
-This definition includes unauthorized communication of information prior to and/or during an academic exercise and having other persons complete work or take tests. - 2.
-Fabrication and Falsification: Fabrication and falsification is the intentional and unauthorized alteration or invention of any information or citation in an academic exercise.
+2. Fabrication and Falsification: Fabrication and falsification is the intentional and unauthorized alteration or invention of any information or citation in an academic exercise.
 Falsification is a matter of altering information, while fabrication is a matter of inventing or counterfeiting information for use in any academic exercise.
+Forgery and academic record tampering are included in this category.

+3. Plagiarism: The intentional theft or unacknowledged use of work or ideas of another person or produced by artificial intelligence.
+Plagiarism includes but is not limited to; a) paraphrasing or summarizing another's words or works without proper acknowledgement; b) using direct quotes of material without proper acknowledgement; or c) purchasing or using a paper or presentation written or produced by another person or by artificial intelligence.
+If a student is uncertain about what constitutes plagiarism, he/she should discuss with the class instructor.

-Forgery and academic record tampering are included in this category. - 3.
-Plagiarism: Plagiarism is the appropriation of another's work and the unacknowledged incorporation of that work in one's own written work offered for credit. - 4.
-Abuse of Academic Materials: Abuse of academic materials is intentionally or knowingly destroying, stealing or making inaccessible library or other academic resource material, including equipment. - 5.
-Complicity in Academic Dishonesty: Being an accomplice is intentionally or knowingly helping or attempting to help another to commit an act of academic dishonesty.
+4. Abuse of Academic Materials: Abuse of academic materials is intentionally or knowingly destroying, stealing or making inaccessible library or other academic resource material, including equipment.

+5. Complicity in Academic Dishonesty: Being an accomplice is intentionally or knowingly helping or attempting to help another to commit an act of academic dishonesty.

-See procedure 5.3.2.1 - Discipline and Appeal for Academic Violations
+\See procedure 5.3.2.1 - Discipline and Appeal for Academic Violations

-B. Academic Disruption: Academic disruption is disruption or obstruction of teaching, administration, or other college functions.
+- B. Academic Disruption: Academic disruption is disruption or obstruction of teaching, administration, or other college functions.
 Note: The primary responsibility for managing the classroom environment rests with the faculty.
 Students who engage in behaviors which result in disruption of a class may be directed by the faculty member or college police to leave the class for the remainder of the class period.
-If a disruptive student refuses to leave when the faculty member tells him or her to do so, the faculty member should dismiss the class, leave the classroom, and call college police to remove the student.

-- C. Unauthorized Occupation or Seizure: Unauthorized occupation or seizure is occupation or seizure in any manner of college property, a college facility, or any portion thereof for a use inconsistent with prescribed, customary, or authorized use. - D. Gatherings and Assemblies: Gatherings or assemblies are considered a violation of the code of conduct when conducted in a manner which: - 1. threatens or causes injury to persons or property; - 2. interferes with free access to, ingress or egress of college facilities; - 3. is harmful, obstructive or disruptive to the educational process or institutional functions of the college
+If a disruptive student refuses to leave when the faculty member tells him or her to do so, the faculty member should dismiss the class, leave the classroom, and call college police to remove the student. - C. Unauthorized Occupation or Seizure: Unauthorized occupation or seizure is occupation or seizure in any manner of college property, a college facility, or any portion thereof for a use inconsistent with prescribed, customary, or authorized use. - D. Gatherings and Assemblies: Gatherings or assemblies are considered a violation of the code of conduct when conducted in a manner which: - 1. threatens or causes injury to persons or property; - 2. interferes with free access to, ingress or egress of college facilities; - 3. is harmful, obstructive or disruptive to the educational process or institutional functions of the college